Research-driven teacher training

 Beginning August 2022 I will spend 13 months pursuing the Certificate Program in Advanced Teaching and Learning through the Centre for Teaching, Learning and Technology at UBC.

-In the Fall of 2022 (UBC Winter I), I will be the teaching assistant for:
+In the Winter of 2022 (UBC Winter II), I will be a teaching assistant for:

 I have also worked as a teaching assistant on the following courses: